natalieagus/50005/docs/OS/11-filesystem.md

 The fields of each opened files contains:

-1. `cp`:current pointer offset, pointing to a specific byte in the file
+1. `cp`: current pointer offset, pointing to a specific byte in the file
 2. <span style="color:#f77729;"><b>Access status</b></span>: such as read, write, append, execute, etc (not drawn)
 3. <span style="color:#f77729;"><b>Open count</b></span>: how many fd table entries point to it.
 We cannot remove open file table entry if reference count is more than 0.
 4. <span style="color:#f77729;"><b>Inode pointer</b></span>: a pointer to UNIX inode table.